Disclosure: This post may contain affiliate links from Amazon and other networks which means I earn from qualifying purchases.

 This beautiful story takes us back to 1941.
 We’re told the story of a 16 year old girl and her family who experienced a much different side of WWII than we’re taught about in high school, that of displaced Europeans.
 As a book, Between Shades of Gray, told a story that changed the way I looked at people and I can only hope the movie will do the same.

-If it stays through to the book, this thriller promises to have you biting your nails and sitting on the edge of your seat.
+If the movie stays true to the book, this thriller promises to have you biting your nails and sitting on the edge of your seat.
 This is a story of grief and revenge.
 It is a reminder of how easily and needlessly life can change and the lengths a person will go when pushed to their absolute breaking point.
 Boasting a star-studded line up including Blake Lively and Jude Law, this is a movie I can’t wait to see.

 Todd Hewitt lives on the distant planet of New World – a new hope for humanity until struck by The Noise, a virus which inflicts immersive visions of ones’ every thought.
 The cacophony drives many mad until Todd makes a hidden, silent discovery: there is a girl named Viola, who may be the key to unlocking New World’s many layered secrets.
 Together, the two unlikely companions are forced on a white-knuckle adventure into an unexplored planet – trying to escape and hide in an environment where all thought is heard, all movement seen – as they both discover the truth about the lives they left behind and the spectacular world they’ve learned to call home.
 Read More